giriss/mention-input-react/README.md

   - Raw value: Value that consists of mentions and metadatas.
 This value is not visible to users.
   - Visible value: Derived from the raw value but in a user friendly way.
   - <strong>Challenge:</strong> Remember the user interacts with the visible value, which needs to be properly translated into the actual raw value.
     - Analogy: Think of it like working with lossy compression.
 Once you compress an image using lossy compression, some information is lost.
-Reversing the process to retrieve the original image is tricky. <strong>Similarly, translating user edits from the visible value back to the raw value can be complex and challenging.</strong>
+Reversing the process to retrieve the original image is tricky (or rather impossible). <strong>Similarly, translating user edits from the visible value back to the raw value can be complex and challenging.</strong>
 - HTML textareas do not support different formatting for small pieces of text, neither are they interactable (clickable, hoverable)
   - You would surely want mentions to be in a different color or formating.
   - You would also probably want users to be able to click or interact with those mentions.